gkroiz/syllabus-project/README.md

 The software needs to be configured with the appropriate .env file (secret key and other related info) that can be collected from the project lead.
 From there, choose an IDE and make sure you have Git to push changes as needed.

 To run the SynthesizePDF tests, at the moment, do nothing.
-The feature for synthesizing PDFs is incomplete and is not trusted to be tested and passed yet.
+The feature for synthesizing PDFs is not specifically tested without significantly redoing the codebase, so testing is done by ```runserver``` with ```manage.py``` instead of ```tests.py```.

-When full functionality is achieved, have available a PDF file that can be a syllabus where the appropriate fields can be extracted using pre-filled fields - running ``` python manage.py test synthesizew <pdf file>``` and it will use your syllabus file as an example for ```extract_data.py```, the main component for the puzzle.
+To test with PDF, have available a PDF file that can be a syllabus where the appropriate fields can be extracted using pre-filled fields - running ``` python manage.py runserver``` and going to the server address/add - it will use your syllabus file as an example for ```extract_data.py```, the main component for the puzzle.